aws-samples/sample-data-analyst-bi/README.md

 # Data Analyst BI ✨

-A full-stack AI-powered business intelligence tool for non-experts, featuring serverless backend processing and a secure Streamlit frontend interface.
+A full-stack AI-powered business intelligence tool for non-experts (users not familar with SQL or need help writing complex analytics queries in SQL), featuring serverless backend processing and a secure Streamlit frontend interface.

 https://github.com/user-attachments/assets/827ac4c9-9680-421a-88a7-c5dbe3cf55b8

 ## 🎯 Key Features

 - **🤖 AI-Powered**: Natural language Text to SQL conversion using benchmarked LLMs
-- **🚀 Modes**: Data Extraction, Reasoning and Visualisation Questions
+- **🚀 Modes**: Data Extraction, Reasoning and Visualisation Questions ✅
-- **🪄 Error-Handling**: Assumes no knowledge of data and implements LLM reflection
+- **🪄 Error-Handling**: Assumes no knowledge of data and implements LLM reflection ✅
-- **🛡️ Guardrails**: Customisable handling of non-BI queries
+- **🛡️ Guardrails**: Customisable handling of non-BI queries ✅
 - **⚡ Serverless Backend**: AWS Lambda for scalable data processing
-- **📊 Streamlit Frontend**: Concurrent multi-user interactive web interface
+- **📊 Streamlit Frontend**: Concurrent multi-user interactive web interface with ability to give feedback on response ✅
-- **🗄️ Database Support**: PostgreSQL in RDS, Aurora Serverless, Redshift, S3/Athena
+- **🗄️ Database Support**: PostgreSQL in RDS, Aurora Serverless, Redshift, S3/Athena ✅
-- **🗄️ Vector Database**: PostgreSQL RDS for lookup (no need to generate SQL) and Few-shot support
+- **🗄️ Vector Database**: PostgreSQL RDS lookup (historical similar questions), tools for metadata expansion and Few-shot support ✅
+- **🛠️ Tools**: Code for data and metadata preparation ✅
 - **🔐 Secure Access**: Bastion host with SSM Session Manager (no public IPs)
 - **📋 Monitoring**: CloudWatch logs from all services for experimental debugging
 - **🧱 Customisable**: Build your own data authorisation

+Some of the unique features are highlighted by the ✅ icon.

 ## 🏗️ Architecture